CoEDL/50words.online/README.md

     -   in the data folder create a folder for each language that contains the xls file and the audio / video files
 -   run at the shell: `./bin/update-data.sh --dev`
     -   this will start a docker container that will process the data in the data folder and create a 'repository' structure in the 'dist' folder

+By default, the script won't re-transcode files so that updates happen quickly.
+If you need to force it (because you've updated the source audio files) then run at the shell: `./bin/update-data.sh --dev --update-all`

 ## Building production distributable